About

 CV

 Maria was born in Dublin, Ireland, where she initially taught herself to draw and paint, then took some private lessons in portrait painting.
 On coming to London she developed her interest in mixed media at East Berkshire University by studying textiles as an art form and gained a Distinction in her Higher Diploma.
-She found a studio at Wimbledon Art Studios where she explores the potential of paint and sculpting.
+She eventually found a studio at Wimbledon Art Studios where she explores the potential of paint and sculpting.
 Her work has been collected in the US, UK and Europe.
 Besides exhibiting at Wimbledon Art Open Studios, her exhibitions have included The Mall Galleries London, The South West Academy of Fine & Applied Arts; and Royal Society of Martine Artists.
 She has been shortlisted for the Green & Stone Summer Exhibition, The Chelsea Art Society; The Royal Hibernian Open Exhibition, Dublin and English Art Club, Mall Galleries.
-She received a Special Merit in March 2020 for her painting "Winter" from Light Space Time online art gallery.

-Inspiration has been drawn from the Dhunami teachings (dhunami.org) and researching Pop Art and artists such as Matisse and Patrick Caulfield.
+Inspiration has been drawn from the Dhunami teachings (dhunami.org) and researching Pop Art, Folk Art and artists such as Matisse and Patrick Caulfield.